Cal-Thoma/mgmap/README.md

 4. prot_names
 5. thresh (optional)

+Again we are going to run this script via SLURM.
+In the future you could set up one script to run your blast searches and run the Rscript.
 You will also need to add your email to the run_Mgnify_search_map.txt script.

 ```bash
 sbatch -p large run_Mgnify_search_map.txt